imax9000/destiny2-lore-books/books/From_the_Front.md

 "Old-timer traditions?" she went on.

-Dravus snorted.
+Dracus snorted.
 "An honored tradition," he said.
 "Beloved by the Praetorate .
 Warriors take on challengers to prove their battle-worth."
 He eyed her.
 "Calves like you wouldn't remember that."

 "Is it open to anyone?" the Legionary asked.